abergs/ideasofanders/_posts/2020-11-23-passwordless-api.md

 ## Who is this guide for?

-It's for you, a asp.net developer who want to add make your existing web app **more secure** and **faster** to sign in to.
-I assume you already have a existing user database, probably using username / password.
+It's for you, a asp.net developer who want to make your existing web app **more secure** and **faster** to sign in to.
+I assume you already have an existing user database, probably using username / password.

 During this blog post we will implement passwordless sign in from start to finish, using the passwordless api.